Gifting has never been easier

 Keloid scars often form at locations where the skin has experienced trauma, such as from surgical incisions, piercings, or even minor scratches.
 They are notorious for developing on the upper chest, shoulders, earlobes, and cheeks.
 The proclivity of these sites to keloid formation is not entirely understood, but it's hypothesized that the skin's tension and movement may play a role in stimulating the overproduction of tissue.

-Hypertrophic scars commonly emerge in places where the skin has endured significant tension or movement during the healing process, such as joints or areas of frequent movement.
+Hypertrophic scars commonly develop in areas where the skin has undergone significant tension or movement during the healing process, such as joints or regions of frequent movement.
 These scars are more likely to develop where a wound has been under substantial stress or strain, which may disrupt the healing process and lead to the excessive build-up of scar tissue within the confines of the original wound boundary.

 Atrophic scars, with their characteristic depressed appearance, often manifest on the face as a result of acne or chickenpox.
 These areas are particularly vulnerable due to the high concentration of sebaceous glands and the propensity for skin disruptions like acne, which can deeply affect the underlying skin structure and leave behind sunken scars.